- Chart

 Positioning

-Owens Corning is a leading global producer of insulation, roofing, and composite materials.
-Its competitive advantages include strong brand recognition, extensive distribution networks, innovation in product development, and a commitment to sustainability.
+Owens Corning is a leading global producer of building and composite materials.
+Its competitive advantages include strong brand recognition, a broad product portfolio, extensive distribution networks, and a focus on innovation and sustainability.
+The company benefits from its integrated manufacturing capabilities and its commitment to research and development.

 Total Addressable Market (TAM)